-Surge invests in communities with safe water and sanitation solutions to help end the cycle of poverty.
+Surge for Water invests in communities with safe water, sanitation and hygiene solutions to help end the cycle of poverty

 what makes surge different?